joseph-flinn/site/data/posts/0011-what-how-one.md

 After we explore how these words align and maintain an organization's alignment, we'll see how these words are the most important tools in a manager's toolbox.
 They can be used to find the best solution to any problem in a collaborative way.
-And they are a manager's goto when coaching Strategic Thinking in their direct reports.
+And they are a manager's go-to when coaching Strategic Thinking in their direct reports.

 To wrap up the mini-series, we'll examine the underlying themes in why these words are so impactful in these situations.